 “Books are not made for furniture, but there is nothing else that so beautifully furnishes a house.” ~Henry Ward Beecher

-I look out over my domain and take simple joy at the beauty of a bowl of Florida oranges and grapefruits.
-God must have known we northerners needed some vivid color in the deep winter.
-My Dutch father used to receive a plump orange or a lump of charcoal as a little fellow at Christmas depending on whether he was obedient or naughty that year.
+I look out over my modest domain and take simple joy at the beauty of a bowl of Florida oranges and grapefruits.
+God must have known we northerners needed some vivid color in the deep, cold winter.
+It is true that my Dutch father used to receive a plump orange or a lump of charcoal as a little fellow at Christmas depending on whether he was obedient or naughty that year.

-‘Blues, reds, yellows, and green, and all the shades in between’.
-I believe that plenty of color can affect our mood and ability to learn, children and adults alike.
+I believe that plenty of bright color can affect our mood and ability to learn, children and adults alike.

 Dried flowers of the fall-blooming hydrangea make pretty bouquets and last easily through the winter.
 Pinky-Winky and Limelight are my low-water favorites.
 Paired with golden pears they are lovely.

 I also grow orchids that I pick up at Trader Joe’s for under $12.
 They have repeat-bloomed now for a number of years using a normal orchid feeding schedule and ice cubes.

 One of the beauties of fermentation is that is must sit out for a few days at room temperature, thus you can visually anticipate the work of your hands.
 The vibrant color of red cabbage is warm and homey!